By Ian McCue, commerce and retail reporter at Grow Wire

 🙋♂️ What it means for you: This may be stating the obvious, but your mobile site should be the focal point of your SEO work.
 Some companies may have only optimized keywords, schema markup, metadata and such on their desktop site, since that was a logical approach under the old rules.

 It’s also common practice to hide some content on mobile sites, like product descriptions or specs, with a “See More” button (which, of course, users can click to reveal the information).
 This is an effort to create a better user experience for visitors on smaller screens.
 However, that’s no longer a best practice with mobile-first indexing.
-Now, Google only considers content visible on the mobile version of a site, SEO expert Diego Gallo says.
+Now, Google only considers content visible on the mobile version of a site, Gallo said.
 Organizations must now find the precarious balance between creating a great user experience for smartphone/tablet visitors and maintaining enough visible content to boost their SEO rankings.

 Now for the good news: if you have a responsive e-commerce site, i.e. a single version of the site that adjusts to different screen sizes, mobile-first indexing is of far less concern.
 You may need to make a few adjustments to your formatting, since any hidden content still has minimal ranking value, but this change should not have a big impact on your SEO plan.